Navigating the planning process

 6.7 Lawful Development Certificate

 6.7.1For proposals that meet permitted development guidelines or have been granted Prior Approval, a Lawful Development Certificate should be obtained.
 This will provide proof that the proposed building work is lawful.
-Find further information on how to apply for a Lawful Development Certificate here on the Planning Portal.
+The Planning Portal contains information on how to apply for a Lawful Development Certificate.

 6.7.2